magento/devdocs/src/guides/v2.3/rest/tutorials/bundle-product/plan-product.md

 contributor_link: https://www.goivvy.com/magento-optimization-service
 ---

-To create a bundle product with REST, you'll need to know the following:
+To create a bundle product with REST, you need:

 *  The attribute names and values for the attribute set assigned to a bundle product.
 *  The category IDs assigned to a bundle product.